 When you walk along the riverbank, you will find designated spots for swimming, rafting, river surfing and paddle boarding.
-Like many other cities in Switzerland, Bern offers a combination of culture, history and proximity to the outdoors, which is why I recommend about 2 days to enjoy some of the best things to do in Bern!
+Like many other cities in Switzerland, it offers a combination of culture, history and proximity to the outdoors, which is why I recommend about 2 days for your stay.

 Keep in mind that the current is strong in parts of the river, and there are also several dams, so if you want to swim in the Aare, make sure you do so ONLY in designated areas marked by signs.

 Bern’s historic clock tower is one of the city’s main highlights.

 Built in the 12th century, Zytglogge is located on Marktgasse, and is one of the oldest pieces of architecture in this city.
 When the astronomical clock added to the tower in the 16th century begins to strike every hour, the mechanical figures show up for a mini show.

 PRO TIP: I recommend booking a highly-rated clocktower tour that will show you the mechanism controlling the historic cook and the figurines.
 Many travelers say that it’s one of the best experiences in Bern!

 During the tour, you can climb the 130 stairs leading to the top of Zytglogge’s tower to enjoy the view of Bern’s rooftops.